 Cryptocurrencies Supported by Kraken (On-Chain Staking)

 Kraken supports both on-chain staking and opt-in rewards.
 Let’s look at which assets earn yields in each category.
-Yields also vary based on time commitment as well as the amount staked in some cases.
+Yields also vary based on time commitment, as well as the amount staked in some cases.
 Kraken offers lower commission rates based on higher staking balances.
 We’ll discuss commission rates in more detail later in our Kraken staking review.

 The Kraken platform offers bonded staking (time commitment) and flexible staking, which pays a lower rate but allows you to unstake at will.
 The reason for lower rates for flexible staking is that Kraken keeps a portion of “staked” balances unstaked to provide liquidity for withdrawals.
 These unstaked balances don’t earn a yield but allow flexibility.
 Unbonding periods range from three days to 28 days, making flexibility important to many investors.